dnschneid/crouton/README.md

         sh -e installer/main.sh -d -a i386 -r hardy \
            -m 'http://mirrors.us.kernel.org/ubuntu/' -f iamcrazy.tar.bz2

-  4. Install the chroot with a custom name to a subdirectory in /tmp, choose the primary username ahead of time, and install just cli-extra since you may be crazy but at least you recognize that /tmp is backed by RAM on Chromium OS and you'll quickly exhaust the available space if you install X11:
+  4. Install the chroot with a custom name to a subdirectory in /tmp, and install just cli-extra since you may be crazy but at least you recognize that /tmp is backed by RAM on Chromium OS and you'll quickly exhaust the available space if you install X11:

         sudo sh -e installer/main.sh -m 'http://mirrors.us.kernel.org/ubuntu/' \
-                -f iamcrazy.tar.bz2 -p /tmp -n crazychrooty -t core,cli-extra \
+                -f iamcrazy.tar.bz2 -p /tmp -n crazychrooty -t core,cli-extra
-                -u stillcrazy

   5. If that command actually worked, enter the chroot and login as root straight into vi because, well, you're crazy: